-Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
+Japanese Sunrise Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
 It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
-It has dark green deciduous foliage.
-The lobed palmate leaves turn outstanding shades of yellow, red and deep purple in the fall.
-The rough gray bark and red branches add an interesting dimension to the landscape.
+It has green foliage with hints of yellow which emerges lime green in spring.
+The lobed palmate leaves turn outstanding shades of yellow, orange and scarlet in the fall.
+The rough yellow bark and red branches are extremely showy and add significant winter interest.